bujihao/bujihao.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 **mouse pose dataset from open-field test (MPD-OFT)** \\
-The MPD-OFT dataset employs a top–down perspective. during the construction of the MPD-OFT dataset, we use a top–down view and record videos of the mouse’s behavioral activities in various experimental scenarios with closed-circuit television (CCTV) cameras.
-The cameras are set at different heights to accommodate different sizes and shapes of open fields, such as small rectangular open fields, spacious circular water mazes, or Y-shaped and cross mazes, ensuring
+The MPD-OFT dataset employs a top–down perspective.
+The closed-circuit television (CCTV) cameras are set at different heights to accommodate different sizes and shapes of open fields, such as small rectangular open fields, spacious circular water mazes, or Y-shaped and cross mazes, ensuring